aureumapes/srmp-public/manual.md

 The manual was originally written by [Zervó](https://github.com/ZervoTheProtogen) (zervowo on discord).
 Contact me if you need help with the manual or just the mod in general.

-I want to include [Saty](https://github.com/SatyPardus) here, she has done an amazing job creating this mod.
-Thank you Saty.
+The mod was created by the amazing [Saty](https://github.com/SatyPardus), she has done an outstanding job and deserves some recognition.
+Thank you Saty!

-I also want to thank [Twirlbug](https://github.com/Twirlbug) for continuing development on this mod.
+The mod is currently maintainted by [Twirlbug](https://github.com/Twirlbug), thank you Twirlbug for picking up development on this mod!